 Colour scheme for a Dementia Unit – This project involved providing evidence-based colour and contrast insight to the team responsible for the design of the Fraser McDonald Geriatric Psychiatric Unit.
 This dementia unit is located at Auckland City Hospital, Auckland District Health Board (ADHB).

 The design of the Unit, which will include 15 beds and incorporate OT, social and communal areas, revolves around the special needs of people living with cognitive impairment and dementia.

 I met with the team on Friday 28 October at Auckland City Hospital, including Tania Cottew (Project Manager, ADHB Facilities & Development), Alasdair Nelson (Design Manager, ADHB Facilities & Development), and Dr Richard Worrall (Clinical Director for Mental Health of Older People, ADHB).

-Link to FMU at Auckland City Hospital here.
+Link to Auckland City Hospital here.